 This feature is supported in the Ultimate edition only.

 .jshintrc or reaches the project root.
-To have IntelliJ IDEA still run verification in this case,
+To have IntelliJ IDEA still run verification when no

 When this check box is selected, the Options area is hidden and the default verification settings are unavailable.

-IntelliJ IDEA comes bundled with version 1.0.0, which is used by default.
+IntelliJ IDEA comes bundled with version 2.9.4, which is used by default.
 To download another version, choose it from the list.

 The area is available only when the Use config files check box is cleared.

 Language and Framework-Specific Guidelines: